18dubu/6300Fall14Assignment4_ori/README.md

 6300Fall14Assignment4
 =====================
-*README

-NAME
+#README

+##NAME

 converter

-SYNOPSIS

-DESCRIPTION
+##SYNOPSIS

+##DESCRIPTION

 converter is a basic unit converter APP for Android.
 It was designed to convert several limited units in area, currency and distance categories.

-FILES

-DIAGNOSTICS

-BUGS

-AUTHOR
+The APP was developed in Eclips IDE and used emulator for testing.

+##FILES

+##DIAGNOSTICS

+##BUGS

+* The APP will stop function when users try to change radio buttons without input number in textEditor for all sub-activities.

+##AUTHOR

+Handong Ma (hma48), handongma.work at gmail.com